graalvm/graalvm-demos/native-image-reflection-example/README.md

     ]
     ```

-6. Rebuild a native executable and run the resulting file.
+6. Rebuild a native executable and run the resulting executable:
     ```shell
     $JAVA_HOME/bin/native-image ReflectionExample
     ```